GoogleCloudPlatform/click-to-deploy/k8s/wordpress/README.md

 WordPress instance connects to MySQL database over `3306` port.
 WordPress stores information in MySQL in `wordpress` database.
 Single instance of MySQL is deployed as a Pod via Kubernetes StatefulSet.

+WordPress application stores credentials for MySQL database in `[APP-INSTANCE-NAME]-mysql-secret` Secret resource.

-WordPress application stores password for MySQL root in the `root-password` secret.
-Login and password information to access `wordpress` database are stored in `wp-user` and `wp-password` secrets (respectively).
+1. Password for MySQL root in the `root-password` secret.
+1. Login and password information to access `wordpress` database are stored in `wp-user` and `wp-password` secrets (respectively).

+Credentials for WordPress site are stoed in `[APP-INSTANCE-NAME]-wordpress-secret` Secret resource.

+1. Login and password information to access the administrator panel are stored in `wp-user` and `wp-password` secrets (respectively).

 # Installation